fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/fx_Arrival.md

 ## `destinationAerodromeAlternate`

 A `destinationAerodromeAlternate` is an alternate aerodrome at which the aircraft would be able to land should it become either impossible or inadvisable to land at the `destinationAerodrome`.
-Up to 2 `destinationAerodromeAlternate` may be specified for a flight.
+Up to two `destinationAerodromeAlternate` entries may be specified for a flight.

 Example - a flight scheduled to land at Düsseldorf Airport (EDDL) with Münster Osnabrück Airport (EDDG) identified as destination alternate.